ad-freiburg/elevant/README.md

     git clone git@github.com:ad-freiburg/elevant.git .
     docker build -t elevant .
-    docker run -it -v <data_directory>:/data elevant
+    docker run -it -p 8000:8000 -v <data_directory>:/data -v $(pwd)/evaluation_results/:/home/evaluation_results -v $(pwd)/benchmarks/:/home/benchmarks elevant

 where `<data_directory>` is the directory in which the required data files will be stored.
-What these data files are and how they are generated is explained in the [Get the Data](#get-the-data) section.
+What these data files are and how they are generated is explained in section [Get the Data](#get-the-data).

 Unless otherwise noted, all the following commands should be run inside the docker container.

 ## Get the Data
-For linking entities in a text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity labels, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc.
+For linking entities in text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity labels, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc.
 This information is stored in and read from several files.
 Since these files are too large to upload them on GitHub, you can either download them from our servers (fast)